CollaboraOnline/online/qt/README.md

 Obviously, adjust the path to your LibreOffice build tree as necessary.

-Then cd to this directory and run make.
+Then in the top directory run make.

-You will get the mobile executable.
+You will get the CODA executable.
 Run it for example like this:

 ./coda-qt ../test/data/hello.odt